RaifCoonjah/cool404page/README.md

 - About Material Design 2, here https://material.io/design/

 > Features
-- Very fast to load.
+- Very, very fast to load.
 - Simple, yet clean and intruitive to use.
-- Regular updates and improvements.
-(I promise)
+- Regular updates with new features and improvements.
+- Completely optimized for phones, tablet and more.

 > What's coming in future updates?